 Exchange program seeks host families

-The Alaska 4-H Global Citizenship and Exchange Program is seeking host families for Japanese students participating in a four-week summer exchange program.
+The Alaska 4-H Exchange Program is seeking host families for Japanese students participating in a four-week summer exchange.

-Thirty-five Japanese students, ages 12 to 18, will be in Alaska from July 25 to Aug.
-23. Families with host siblings in the same age range are preferred.
-Hosts are also needed for a few adult chaperones.
+Twenty-one Japanese students, ages 12 to 18, will be in Alaska from July 25 to Aug.
+23. Four host families are sought in the Fairbanks, Healy and Delta Junction areas as well as three families in Southcentral communities on the road system.
+Families with host siblings of the same gender and age range are preferred.